-- 1. Fans
+- 1. Cooking fuel

-- 2. Batteries
+- 2. Clothing

-- 3. Carpet mat
+- 3. Detergent for dishes

-As reported by KIs, fire extinguisher per block were available and actors in the camp informed residents with information on fire safety in the three months prior to data collection.
+As reported by KIs, two fire extinguishers, four fire-floating balls, and two fire-floating blankets per twenty blocks were available and actors in the camp informed residents with information on fire safety in the three months prior to data collection.

-Figure 8: Top three HH reported anticipated NFI needs for the 3 months following data collection (HHs could select up to three options):
+Figure 8: Top three HH reported anticipate dNFI needs for the 3 months following data collection (HHs could select up to three options):